Division 1-A Rugby: Formation of Division 1-A

 Prior to the formation of Division 1-A, there had been some difficulty in determining how many teams each territory would send to the Sweet 16 tournament, as the relative strengths of the rugby teams in each territory fluctuated over time, and despite the disparity in the levels of rugby, it was politically difficult to deny a union any playoff bids, even though the team that came third or fourth in a more powerful territory might be a better side.
 Further problems occurred because of the different competitive seasons across the continent; in the East the league season is played in the fall while in the South and West spring is the primary season, so this structure was frequently open to criticism.

 Because of these issues, and to raise the level of rugby in the consciousness of the American public, USA Rugby restructured Division 1 college rugby.
 In 2010, several of the top college teams agreed to form the College Premier League to begin play in spring 2011.
 USA Rugby and the top colleges believed that an elite level college rugby competition would make it easier to get college rugby onto TV and attract sponsors.
+D1-A Rugby secured sponsorships in 2012 with World Rugby Shop and Veloce.
 USA Rugby also believed that a higher level college competition would develop players to potentially play for the U.S. national team.

 The governance of collegiate rugby was split and diverged in 2021.
 National Collegiate Rugby (NCR), formerly NSCRO, emerged as a rival by expanding beyond small colleges to include the higher divisions.
 The umbrella of the USA Rugby Collegiate Council includes College Rugby Association of America (CRAA), among several other organizations.
-In 2021, there were five men’s DIA conferences plus independents under USA Rugby/CRAA.
-Two men’s conferences that played DIA in 2019 joined NCR in 2021.
+In 2021, there were five men's DIA conferences plus independents under USA Rugby/CRAA.
+Two men's conferences that played DIA in 2019 joined NCR in 2021.

-D1-A Championships
+D1-A Championships results

-Collegiate Championships prior to D1-A Formation
+Collegiate Championship results prior to D1-A Formation

-The earliest claims to a national title go back to the mid-1960s when Sports Illustrated Magazine started demonstrating an interest in Collegiate rugby.
-During the 1965-1966 season, the University of Notre Dame won several cups and tournaments and, in the absence of a bona fide national championship, Sports Illustrated named them unofficial Collegiate Rugby Champions.
+The earliest claims to a national title go back to the mid-1960s when Sports Illustrated Magazine started demonstrating an interest in collegiate rugby.
+During the 1965-1966 season, the University of Notre Dame won several cups and tournaments and, in the absence of a bona fide national championship, Sports Illustrated named them unofficial collegiate rugby champions.
 The next year, under the authority of USARFU, Notre Dame played a match on April 8, 1967 against California at Memorial Stadium for the unofficial national championship, again as a result of both teams being highly rated by Sports Illustrated; Cal won 37-3.